Guile (Street Fighter): Conception and design

 Early Street Fighter II sketches and notes suggest that Guile was developed specifically to appeal to American fans.
 In an interview with Game On!, Capcom Research and Design head Noritaka Funamizu stated that of the more popular characters in the series with western audiences, Guile was most likely considered the game's main character.
-His physical appearance is strikingly different from the many Asian characters in the Street Fighter series, with light blue eyes, a chiseled jaw, and a blonde and particularly tall flattop haircut.
-The length of Guile's hair varies from appearance to appearance.
+Guile's design and hairstyle is not based on Rudol von Stroheim and Jean-Pierre Polnareff, characters from the manga JoJo's Bizarre Adventure.
+Guile's name is not a reference to The J. Geils Band; however, his name references a character in JoJo's Bizarre Adventure named after The J. Geils Band.